Teacher Training Secondary Science with Physics PGCE with QTS 2013-14

 Meeting peers.
 Subject session, very interactive.
 We got the opportunity to discuss concerns and questions about the course.
 I feel a lot more prepared.
 The opportunity to come and look round before I start.
 Being able to meet the other students before September.
 Nice informal introduction and warm welcome.
 Very informative.
 I found the introduction to the course very useful.
 Friendly atmosphere.
 The pace was perfect and the speakers very engaging.
 Very organised and welcoming.

 The skills tests are set in the context of a school environment; you are not expected to have any knowledge of specific terminology in order to pass the test.
-There is practice material available on the DfE website DfE website to help you become familiar with the question types.
+There is practice material available on the DfE website DfE website and for help with the numeracy test look at www.numeracyready.co.uk This should help you decide if you are ready to take the tests or need to become proficient in the skills assessed before applying for your course.

 ‘Course tutors are excellent.